SharePoint/sp-dev-docs/docs/general-development/customizing-ranking-models-to-improve-relevance-in-sharepoint.md

 > **Note:**
 > The dynamic rank feature is not customizable; it's for internal use only.
-However, if you install the SharePoint Server 2013 cumulative update of August 2013, the AnchortextComplete rank feature is a customizable dynamic rank feature that is part of the default ranking model.
+However, if you install the SharePoint cumulative update of August 2013, the AnchortextComplete rank feature is a customizable dynamic rank feature that is part of the default ranking model.